Solar-network/docs/docs/sdk/python/complementary-examples.md

     Rest of the examples assume V3 transactions as default.
 You must set the version explicitly using `transaction.set_version(int)` otherwise.

-## Creating and broadcasting a legacy transfer
+## Creating and broadcasting a legacy transfer transaction

 ```python
 from solar_client import SolarClient